2019 Tour De Pines / Itasca State Park

 Please review your route options:

-We have a wonderful 25-mile route in & around Itasca State Park for those looking for a shorter option.
-We offer 50, 60 & 70 – mile routes for those seeking longer options.
+We have a wonderful 15/25-mile route in & around Itasca State Park for those looking for a shorter option.
+We offer 50 - 100 mile optionsfor those seeking longer routes.
 None of the routes are exceptionally hilly, but they roll enough to get you familiar with various gears.
-All of the routes follow quiet, beautiful roads, however, cyclists will be sharing the road with automobiles.
-Please pay attention.
-Wind can be a challenge in the open areas of the longer routes.
+Every route has its challenge and there is NO shame in walking up a hill.

-- 25 mile route: The 25-mile route has rest stops at 8 and 12 miles.
+- 15/25 mile route: The 15 & 25 mile routes have rest stops at 8 and 12 miles.
 Close together but they both offer bathrooms and the usual beverages and snacks.

 Cyclists should make sure they (and everyone in the group) are comfortable riding the entire distance of their chosen route.
 However, there will be sag wagons driving the routes and frequenting rest stops as well.